mrbusche/backseatfan.com/_posts/2009-03-04-shaquille-oneal-says-stan-van-gundy-is-a-master-of-panic.md

   </p>

   <p>
-    &#8220;I heard his comment.
-Flopping to me is doing it more than one time, and I realized when I tried to take the charge, as I went down, I realized that that play reminded me of his whole coaching career,&#8221; O'Neal said of Van Gundy. &#8220;And one thing I really despise is a front runner, so I know for a fact that he's a master of panic, and when it gets time for his team to go in the postseason and do certain things, he will let them down because of his panic.
-I've been there before, I've played for him.&#8221;
+    "I heard his comment.
+Flopping to me is doing it more than one time, and I realized when I tried to take the charge, as I went down, I realized that that play reminded me of his whole coaching career," O'Neal said of Van Gundy.
+"And one thing I really despise is a front runner, so I know for a fact that he's a master of panic, and when it gets time for his team to go in the postseason and do certain things, he will let them down because of his panic.
+I've been there before, I've played for him."
   </p>

   <p>
-    <span>Shaq also added, &#8220;I've done more than him, his brother and Patrick Ewing. &#8220;Stan Van Gundy reminds me of a broke navigational system.
-He knows everything about everything but ain't never been nowhere.&#8221;</span>
+    <span>Shaq also added, "I've done more than him, his brother and Patrick Ewing.
+"Stan Van Gundy reminds me of a broke navigational system.
+He knows everything about everything but ain't never been nowhere."</span>
   </p>

   <p>